Malcolm Pearson, Baron Pearson of Rannoch: Leader of UKIP (2009-2010)

+Pearson resigned his leadership in August 2010, saying he was "not much good at party politics" and that UKIP "deserved a better politician to lead it".
+Michael White of The Guardian celebrated his resignation.

-Islam
+Criticisms of Islam

-In February 2009, Lord Pearson and cross-bencher Baroness Cox invited the Dutch Freedom Party leader, Geert Wilders, to show the anti-Islam film Fitna before the House of Lords.
+In 2009, Lord Pearson and cross-bencher Baroness Cox invited the Dutch Freedom Party leader, Geert Wilders, to show the anti-Islam film Fitna before the House of Lords.
 Jacqui Smith, then Home Secretary, subsequently excluded Wilders from entry to the UK.
 In response, Pearson and Cox accused the then Government of "appeasing" militant Islam.
 Wilders appealed successfully against his exclusion, and the film was eventually shown in the Lords in 2010.

-In November 2013, Pearson warned that UK Muslim communities were home to "thousands of potential home-grown terrorists".
+Pearson warned in 2013 that UK Muslim communities were home to "thousands of potential home-grown terrorists".
 He said Sharia law was "running de facto in our land" and that calls for violence were not simply coming from a "few extremists", stating: "These people hate us with frightening religious fervour and we are right to fear them."
 His comments were condemned by Sayeeda Warsi, the Minister of State for Faith and Communities, who responded by stating: "It points at best to an ignorance about Islam and at worst a deliberate attempt to perpetuate a distorted image of the faith."

-In June 2014, during a debate on the Trojan Horse Affair – "What Faith in Our Schools?", hosted in Birmingham by the BBC, Lord Pearson asked: "Given all that is happening in Africa as well, why do the Government go on intoning that Islam is a religion of peace?"

-In November 2014, Pearson suggested that the Quran had inspired the murder of Fusilier Lee Rigby, referring to "the violence in the Qur'an – and indeed in the life and the example of Muhammad".
+In 2014, Pearson suggested that the Quran had inspired the murder of Lee Rigby, referring to "the violence in the Qur'an – and indeed in the life and the example of Muhammad".
 Member of Parliament Yasmin Qureshi called Pearson's words "lies" and "nonsensical rubbish", while another MP, Khalid Mahmood, called them Islamophobic and said: "Obviously he hasn't read the Qur'an.
 Islam is about submission to the Almighty.
 It is not about war against anybody else."

-In March 2018, Pearson invited Tommy Robinson to Parliament.
+Pearson invited Tommy Robinson to Parliament in 2018.
 A UKIP spokesperson said that Pearson had invited journalists to report on a question he asked in the House of Lords about grooming gangs and that Robinson was one of 160 people contacted by Pearson.

+On 14 May 2019 he spoke to Baroness Cox's debate in the Lords "To ask Her Majesty’s Government what progress has been made in the prevention of grooming gangs in Rotherham and elsewhere; and what assistance they have offered to victims and their families", during which he said:

-Pearson has been described as part of the counter-jihad movement.
+In 2023, it was revealed that Pearson and Baroness Cox were members of a secret group called the New Issues Group, which had been operating out of the House of Lords for over a decade and collaborated with far-right, anti-Muslim activists.
+Pearson has been described as a part of the counter-jihad movement.